-The Institute of Slavic, East European, and Eurasian Studies (ISEEES) at the University of California, Berkeley (UCB), in collaboration with the Centre for Advanced Studies and Education (CASE) at the European Humanities University (EHU) and the Caucasus Research Resource Centers (CRRC), is soliciting proposals from scholars in the social sciences and history from Armenia, Azerbaijan, Belarus, Georgia.
-Moldova and Ukraine to participate in a two-week workshop at UCB from March 31 to April 13, 2013.
+The Institute of Slavic, East European, and Eurasian Studies (ISEEES) at the University of California, Berkeley (UCB), in collaboration with the Caucasus Research Resource Centers (CRRC), is soliciting proposals from scholars in the social sciences and history from Armenia, Azerbaijan, and Georgia to participate in a two-week workshop at UCB from November 3 to November 16, 2013.
 The workshop is funded by a generous grant from the Carnegie Corporation of New York.

 Airfare, hotel, and meal expenses will be paid for by ISEEES.
 In addition, ISEEES will either pay for or reimburse each Carnegie Fellow for up to $600 in expenses relating to purchasing, copying, or posting teaching materials.
 ISEEES will provide letters of invitation, but each Carnegie Fellow will be responsible for obtaining and paying for a U.S. visa.

 - Scholars who hold the equivalent of a Ph.D.

 - Scholars who have a level of proficiency in written and spoken English that is sufficient to conduct independent research and engage in scholarly debate.

 To apply, please submit the following:

 - A completed application form.
 Application forms can be found at http://iseees.berkeley.edu/case-crrc#app.
 The website also has a detailed description of the purpose and design of the workshop.
 Applicants should be sure to read the Program Description in full to ensure that they are familiar with the design and requirements of the program.